 It is the duty of the water company to supply only water which is healthy or wholesome to any premises for domestic purposes in terms of the Water Supply (Water Quality) regulations 2000.
 There must be no deterioration in the supply or quality of water at any time.

 If you are still dissatisfied, the next step is to contact your Office of Water services (OFWAT) regional Customer Service Committee (CSC) for your area.
 OFWAT is the water services regulator, which operates 10 regional CSC's and provides a mediation service in water service disputes.
 The address of the CSC for your local area will be in the telephone book.

-You can also contact the Drinking Water Inspectorate, whose job it is to look into consumer complaints and investigate incidents that affect water quality.
-Their address is:
+You can also contact the, whose job it is to look into consumer complaints and investigate incidents that affect water quality.

 Northern Ireland Water, which is an executive agency within the Department for Regional Development, is responsible for the provision of water and sewerage services throughout Northern Ireland.
 It is currently in the process of preparing new regulations to ensure that the standards and requirements for water fittings used in Northern Ireland are broadly similar to those contained in the Water Supply (Water Fittings) Regulations 1999.

 Northern Ireland Water is also responsible for ensuring enforcement of the appropriate standards and requirements.
 If you live in Northern Ireland, your complaints should be directed toward them.

 For more information on how to contact the Northern Ireland Water, visit their.